alijunyu/des/README.md

-# des
+# DES
-data exchange server
+Data Exchange Server
+The project works as a server which exchanges data among different clients.